 Sebastian Lutz is senior lecturer of theoretical philosophy at Uppsala University.
 He works on philosophy of science, philosophical methodology, and the history of logical empiricism.

-Adam Tamas Tuboly is postdoctoral researcher at the Institute of Philosophy, Research Centre for the Humanities, Budapest, MTA BTK Lendület Morals and Science Research Group, and a research fellow at the Institute of Transdisciplinary Discoveries, University of Pécs.
+Adam Tamas Tuboly is postdoctoral researcher at the Institute of Philosophy, Eötvös Loránd Research Network, MTA BTK Lendület Morals and Science Research Group, and a research fellow at the Institute of Transdisciplinary Discoveries, Medical School, University of Pécs.
 He works on the history of logical empiricism and philosophy of science.